01-edu/UX-UI/subjects/ui/rules/accessbility-website/README.md

 - [UX Myth: Accessibility is expensive and difficult](https://uxmyths.com/post/654091803/myth-5-accessibility-is-expensive-and-difficult)
 - [Salesforce UX - 7 tips every designer needs to know about accessibility](https://medium.com/salesforce-ux/7-things-every-designer-needs-to-know-about-accessibility-64f105f0881b)
 - [Why prioritze web accessibility](https://blog.hubspot.com/service/why-prioritize-web-accessibility)

+**Criteria:**

+- Examples of measures
+    - Color contrast
+    - Highlighted or enlarged text when hovering
+    - Links color that is different from the body text's
+    - Breadcrumbs to indicate where you are in terms of navigation
+    - In forms, the title of the case should be above the text zone
+    - Error states
+    - etc.